Unfallen/weather-app/README.md

 ## Installation instructions

 - `composer install`
+- `cp .env.example .env`
 - `php artisan key:generate`
 - `php artisan serve`

 ---
 **NOTE**

-You can access this without running npm but if you want to change/update the code please run `npm install` and `npm run dev` or `npm run watch`
+You can access this without running npm but if you want to change/update the code please run `npm install` and then `npm run dev` or `npm run watch`

 ---